Thermal Properties of Gauge-Invariant Graphene in Noncommutative Phase-Space: Introduction

 In this work, we investigate graphene in NC phase-space (NCPS).
 Our main objective is to derive a gauge-invariant formulation of graphene in NCPS and to analyze its thermal properties.
-The issue of gauge invariance arises for massless charged fermions coupled to an electromagnetic field in NC space when the Dirac equation is treated within NC quantum mechanics using only the Bopp-shift or the $\star$product \citep{key-53,key-54}.
+The issue of gauge-invariance arises for massless charged fermions coupled to an electromagnetic field in NC space when the Dirac equation is treated within NC quantum mechanics using only the Bopp-shift or the $\star$product \citep{key-53,key-54}.
 This issue can be resolved within an NC field-theoretic framework that combines the SW map with the $\star$product, yielding a manifestly gauge-invariant commutative equivalent \citep{key-55,key-56}.
 The study of graphene in NCPS was first considered in Ref. \citep{key-57}; however, spatial NCy could not be incorporated due to the resulting non-gauge-invariant Dirac Hamiltonian.
 This leads to gauge-dependent expressions for the particle velocity and the classical Lorentz force.
 In particular, the presence of the $\Theta$-correction term prevents the Hamiltonian from being manifestly gauge-invariant, making it unsuitable for studying the relativistic Landau problem in graphene.
 Consequently, this study restricted the analysis to momentum NCy only.
-Related investigations of thermal and magnetic properties of graphene in NCPS likewise suffer from gauge-symmetry breaking \citep{key-58,key-59}.
+Related studies on the thermal and magnetic properties of graphene in NCPS were likewise restricted to momentum NCy, while spatial NCy was omitted from the analysis \citep{key-58,key-59}.
 These results demonstrate that, for charged particles in NC space coupled to NC gauge fields, the standard NC quantum-mechanical approach provides an incomplete description with respect to gauge-invariance.
 Although a gauge-invariant formulation of graphene in NC space was developed in Ref. \citep{key-55}, it does not address the full NCPS.
 In contrast, the present work provides a consistent and gauge-invariant treatment of graphene in NCPS, together with a systematic study of its thermal behavior.
-This study builds upon our recent investigations of graphene in an energy-dependent NC framework \citep{key-60}.
+This study builds upon our recent investigations of graphene in an energy-dependent NC and fractional frameworks \citep{key-60}.
 Several other works have explored graphene within different deformed frameworks, including Ref. \citep{key-61}, where graphene was studied in a dynamical NC space.
 Another investigation of graphene in a generalized NCPS algebra, employing a different method to introduce NC coordinates into quantum mechanics and incorporating non-Abelian gauge fields, was presented in Ref. \citep{key-62}.
 Further studies of graphene in NC space can be found in in Refs. \citep{key-63,key-64,key-65,key-66}.
+In the presence of a strong perpendicular MF, the dynamics of charged particles confined to two dimensions can lead to an effective NC structure of the guiding-center coordinates.
+This motivates the use of NCPS as an effective framework for describing quantum corrections to graphene\textquoteright s Landau level structure.
+Moreover, NC geometry has been extensively used as a phenomenological tool to encode minimal length effects and quantum gravitational corrections in low-energy systems.
+In this work, we exploit this framework to investigate possible corrections to the thermodynamic properties of graphene.
+Such deformations may also be interpreted as effective signatures of underlying lattice-scale physics or high-field quantum geometry effects not captured by the standard continuum model.